-Ajantha makes her home with her father and her mother.
-Washing clothes, making beds and running errands are her household duties.
+Ajantha lives with her father and her mother.
 Her father is sometimes employed as a laborer and her mother maintains the home.
+Ajantha works at home washing clothes, making beds and running errands.
 There are 2 children in the family.

 Ajantha lives in the mountainous community of Welimada, home to approximately 104,000 residents.
-Typical houses are constructed of cement, wood or dirt floors; mud or brick walls; and tin or cement roofs.
+Typical houses are constructed of cement, wood or dirt floors; mud or brick walls; and tin or asbestos roofs.

 The regional diet consists of bread and rice.
 Common health problems in this area include fevers, colds, coughs, diarrhea, malnutrition and vomiting.
 Most adults in Welimada work in factories, on plantations or as subsistence farmers and earn the equivalent of $129 per month.
 This community needs scholastic materials, vocational training centers, water and libraries.